DavidDTessier/isc2-certifications/Certified In Cybersecurity (CC)/Domain 01 - Security Principles.md

 ![CIA](images/cia-triad.jpg)

 ### Confidentiality
-Refers to the organizations efforets to protect information / data from unauthorized disclosure
+Refers to the organizations efforts to protect information / data from unauthorized disclosure

 There are several threats that put data and infomation confidentiality at risk, they are: